wanghaisheng/responsive-landing-page-starter/content/blog/en/server-side-analytics-with-jamstack-sites.md

 > ***Note***: If you're adding dependencies to a function, you'll need to add the `@netlify/plugin-functions-install-core` plugin to your `netlify.toml` configuration.
 This plugin will ensure all the function's dependencies are installed when the function is deployed.

-We need to install `universal-analytics` first, so make sure you're in your function's directory first.
+We need to install `universal-analytics` first, so make sure you're in your function's directory before you run the following command.

 ```bash
 npm install universal-analytics